 I had several questions about the company, and how it is run.

 First and foremost, I wanted to talk prices with David.
 Their product prices aren’t cheap, especially compared to your average grocery store chain.
 We spent a long time talking about everything that goes into running a small farm; the costs associated with raising, slaughtering/butchering, inspecting, packaging, and shipping their meats with total quality is not only difficult, but expensive.
-Since nearly all of their farming practices are essentially the opposite current industry standards, it’s simply more expensive to get things done properly.
+Since nearly all of their farming practices are essentially the opposite of current industry standards, it’s simply more expensive to get things done properly – every step of the way.

 Some of the costs come from ensuring high quality products.
 Their chicken and turkeys are air-chilled, contrary to the rest of the industry, and results in more food for your buck.
 Their pigs are 100% pasture-raised and fed exclusively non-GMO feed, which has been increasingly difficult over the years due to nationwide corn shortages and the prevalence of GMOs.
 Grass-fed cows take longer to come to an appropriate size, which ends up costing the farmers more, and their beef is dry-aged for 21 days, making it more flavorful and tender.
 Their packaging is 2/3 thicker than typical vacuum-sealed packaging, which costs more but ensures their meats nearly always retain their seal.